-In the field of Agri-Tech there is a major strength in fundamental plant processes, shared between the Sainsbury Laboratory and Department of Plant Sciences.
-The role of sustainability on agronomy is led by the Department of Zoology, while technology innovation is undertaken in the Department of Chemical Engineering and Biotechnology; and the UK centre in Agricultural and Horticultural Economics is based in the Department of Land Economy.
+In the field of Agri-Tech, the role of sustainability on agronomy is led by the Department of Zoology; technology innovation is undertaken in the Department of Chemical Engineering and Biotechnology; and the UK centre in Agricultural and Horticultural Economics is based in the Department of Land Economy.

-Furthermore, UCAM places emphasis on interdisciplinary agricultural research being undertaken through Strategic Research Initiatives such as Global Food Security, Synthetic Biology in Cambridge and the Cambridge Centre for Data-Driven Discovery.
-UCAM has an extensive network of industrial interactions both worldwide and locally, exemplified by the Cambridge cluster and supported by Cambridge Enterprise, and most recently through the collaborative agri-tech partnership, Ceres.
+Furthermore, UCAM places emphasis on interdisciplinary agricultural research being undertaken through Strategic Research Initiatives such as Cambridge Global Food Security, Synthetic Biology in Cambridge and the Cambridge Centre for Data-Driven Discovery.
+UCAM has an extensive network of industrial interactions both globally and locally, exemplified by the Cambridge cluster and supported by Cambridge Enterprise, and most recently through the collaborative agri-tech partnership, Ceres.
 International development in the area of food systems and sustainable agriculture is led by Cambridge Global Challenges.
 These are homes to dynamic communities of researchers already addressing crop-related issues, as recognized by support from research councils, government bodies and international agencies.

 Food Security – Plant pathology, crop protection towards both pathogens and environmental factors, disease resistance and yield improvement.